 2. What is Carpal Tunnel Syndrome?

-Carpal tunnel syndrome is a nerve disorder that develops inside a narrow passage in the wrist called the carpal tunnel.
+Carpal tunnel syndrome develops inside a narrow passageway in the wrist called the carpal tunnel.
 When

-tendons in this space become irritated and swollen, they compress the
+tendons inside this space become irritated and swollen, they compress the

-Symptoms may also radiate up the arm and make everyday tasks—like gripping objects,
+Symptoms may also radiate into the forearm and make everyday activities—such as gripping objects,

 3. Symptoms of Carpal Tunnel Syndrome